VolumeGraphics/lfspull/README.md

 ### 0.4.0

 - upgrade a few dependencies
-- add retry fetching from git
+- add retry attempt when failing fetching from git

 ### 0.3.1